theoboiss/deep-agora-doc/Meeting minutes/28092022_specifs_meeting.md

 The rules used by the scenarios are either labelling rules or merger rules.

 The labelling rules concern the position, size and neighbourhood of the content items, for example:
-- if the content item has coordinates x < 121p, it is given the label of the margin *note*.
+- if the content item has coordinates x < 121p, it is given the label of *margin note*.
-- if the content item is located in the top 25% of the image, it is given the label *title*.
+- if the content item is located in the top 25% of the image, it is given the label of *title*.
 - if the content item is larger than 50p, it is given the label of *dropped capital letter*.
 - if the content item has a right neighboor, it is given the label of *dropped capital letter*.